vanvalenlab/kiosk-console/README.md

 (*n.b.
 Google Cloud Platform must approve several requests which may take up to 1 day to complete.*)

-1. Create an account at [Google Cloud](https://cloud.google.com) and create a Google Cloud project, making sure you have at least one account with the `Owner` role.
+1. If necessary, create an account at [Google Cloud](https://cloud.google.com) and create a Google Cloud project, making sure you have at least one account with the `Owner` role.
 Write down the project ID (you will need this in step 9).

 2. Make sure the [Kubernetes Engine API](https://console.cloud.google.com/apis/api/container.googleapis.com/overview) is enabled.